Zyndric/pathtools/README.md

 - abspath     Calculate absolute from relative paths, including . and .. resolve, include resetting file separators platform-dependently.
 Much like Simon's GetFullPath, really.
 - isabspath
-- path_join   ; on windows : on unix
-- path_expand ; on windows : on unix
 - isdirempty
-- paths       Wrapper for MATLAB path function, but returning and receiving helpful cell arrays
 - path_elements Tokenize given path into all constituents, using only fileparts.